PasqualeMainolfi/lexiPerm/README.md

 # lexiPerm
 Lexicographic Permutation in Csound

-Lexicographic Permutation in Csound... new udo \n algorithm from: https://www.quora.com/How-would-you-explain-an-algorithm-that-generates-permutations-using-lexicographic-ordering
+Lexicographic Permutation in Csound... new udo. algorithm from: https://www.quora.com/How-would-you-explain-an-algorithm-that-generates-permutations-using-lexicographic-ordering